Joshfairhead/systematics/api/README.md

 ### Schema System

-Each structure type has a corresponding schema with Bennett's canonical terms:
+Each structure type has a corresponding schema with Bennett's term characters:

 ```rust
 let schema = monad.schema();